Michael J. Colburn

 As Director of the Marine Band, Colburn conducted the group's performances at high-level state events including United States presidential inaugurations, state funerals and state arrival ceremonies.

 Colburn retired his commission on 12 July 2014.
 He was succeeded by Lieutenant Colonel Jason Fettig.

-Colburn is currently the director of bands at Butler University in Indianapolis.
+Formerly director of bands at Butler University in Indianapolis, Colburn serves as Conductor of the Me2 Orchestra/Burlington, and in January 2023 he joined the faculty of the University of Vermont in an adjunct capacity.
+Currently, Colburn serves as Music Director and Conductor of the Orchestra of Northern New York (ONNY) as well as Visiting Professor of Conducting and Conductor of the Orchestra at the Crane School of Music at SUNY Potsdam.